Who we are...

 The Shop at Wheelhouse

-We sell our members' work in our gallery, open Wednesday through Saturday, 12-6pm.
+We sell our members' work in our gallery, open seven days a week from 12-6pm.

 We also host the work of guest artists.

 We're open until 8:30pm on Friday evenings as we often host Clay Play Events and Sip 'n Spin parties.
 Visit the Gallery, get a tour, or enjoy one of our Clay Play activities!
 We also have special sales, open houses, and visiting artist lectures as scheduled.

 Co-Owner and Classroom Manager

 Shari started working with clay at Brattleboro Clayworks around 1997 as a curious renter and went on to become a member of the collective in 2007.
 Since then she has taken on roles of rental coordinator, officer, teacher and more.
 Within the walls of BCI Shari was given the freedom to explore her own voice in clay while sharing tips and tools of the trade with the creative community of clay artists around her.

 For the past 14 years, Shari has found her calling working as a full-time potter.
 Inspired by serene woodland settings, bizarre sea-creatures and intriguing textures found out and about, she strives to take some of that interest and funnel it into her work.
 With a focus on form, function, balance and unique design, her hope is that her finished pots resonate with a distinctive sense of spirit.